mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-Day 1 TAC Routine.
-60 minutes on your feet: 10 minutes walking to warm up.
+Day 1 TAC Routine.  &nbsp; 60 minutes on your feet: 10 minutes walking to warm up.
 Focus on your breathing while walking.
 Run 50 minutes.
 Flat route.
 Easy effort.
 Focus on your form while running.
 Find a comfortable rhythm.

 ### NOTES
 Run Time: **50 minutes** &nbsp; Distance: **5 miles**